 Mitch Daniels (36:55):

-One theme that you delved into that brought, I'm pretty sure an audible hurrah from me was the downsides of what has become a sacred shibboleth, and that is so-called transparency in government.
-Everything needs to be out in the open, full public view.
-There are those of us who've attempted to practice a little government.
-Most of us know a very impractical idea carried to its extreme like everything else in life.
-The first rule, I think is up to a point where should that point be in the case of transparency?
+One theme that you delved into that brought an audible hurrah from me was the downsides of what has become a sacred shibboleth, and that is so-called “transparency” in government.
+Everything needs to be out in the open, in full public view.
+Those of us who've attempted to practice a little government, most of us know, a very impractical idea carried to its extreme.
+Like everything else in life, the first rule, I think, is up to a point.
+Where should that point be in the case of transparency?

 Yuval Levin (37:44):